 - Give batter a stir, adding a splash of water if it is too thick.
 Batter will be on the thicker side, but still pourable.

-- Pour in about ½ cup of batter, and cook until the indicator light switches color.
+- Pour in about ½ cup of batter (or as needed), and cook until the indicator light switches color.
 Alternatively, wait until steam stops dissipating out from the waffle maker.

 - Repeat for the remaining batter, and serve with whatever you fancy!